joisedivya/tourism-demand-forecasting-as-a-web-service/README.md

 The service provides a user-friendly interface where users can easily submit forecasting requests and obtain the predicted results.
 ##### Historical Data Analysis:
 The service includes modules for analyzing historical tourism data, identifying patterns, and extracting meaningful insights to improve the accuracy of forecasts.
+#### Requirements
+The software is developed with all the basic controls and class provided in SQL & PHP, Windows XP or above installed on the system.
+Application package must be installed.
+Operating system : Windows XP or above, Mac OS
+Developing tool : Xampp